What Is Neonatal Abstinence Syndrome?

 Neonatal Abstinence Syndrome Treatment

-Common treatments for babies diagnosed as having NAS include:
+Common treatments for babies diagnosed with NAS include:

 - Taking medications to treat or manage withdrawal symptoms.
-Babies with NAS may experience severe symptoms, such as seizures, that require medicine to help relieve these problems.
-Common medications used to treat severe NAS withdrawal include morphine, methadone, and buprenorphine.
+Babies with NAS may experience severe symptoms, such as seizures, that require medicine.
+Common medications used to treat severe NAS withdrawal include Morphine, Methadone, and Buprenorphine.

 - Receiving intravenous fluids to prevent the baby from becoming dehydrated.
-Dehydrated means not having enough water in the body.
-Babies with NAS typically get dehydrated from having excessive diarrhea or vomiting.
+Babies with NAS typically get dehydrated from excessive diarrhea or vomiting.

 - Drinking higher calorie baby formula.
 Babies with NAS often need extra calories due to their increased activity and trouble feeding.

 Most babies that receive treatment recover from the initial effects of NAS in about 5 to 30 days.
-However, the long-term effects of substance abuse can last for years or even the entirety of the child’s life.
+However, the long-term effects of substance abuse can last for years.

 Neonatal Abstinence Syndrome Statistics

 Every 15 minutes, a baby is born addicted to Opioid drugs in the United States.

-Nearly 50-75% of infants exposed to opioids in utero require medical assistance for withdrawal.
+Nearly 50-75% of infants exposed to Opioids in utero require medical assistance.

-The number of babies born in the U.S. addicted to opioids has tripled within the last 15 years.
+The number of babies born addicted to Opioids in the US has tripled within the last 15 years.

 Get Help And Prevent Neonatal Abstinence Syndrome Today

-NAS in newborns may be easier to treat for babies whose mothers get medication-assisted treatment (MAT) during pregnancy.
-MAT treatment plans can ensure expecting mothers a safe detox process and nurturing environment that focuses on healing.
+NAS may be easier to treat when mothers get medication-assisted treatment (MAT) during pregnancy.
+MAT can ensure expecting mothers a safe detox process and a nurturing environment that focuses on healing.
 For new mothers and their babies, ending the drug use that caused NAS is imperative to a healthy future.
-If you’re someone that may become pregnant and is suffering from a drug addiction, contact a dedicated treatment provider to find a rehab program today.
+If you’re someone that may become pregnant and are struggling with an addiction, contact a treatment provider to find a rehab program today.